hongyanz/Stackelberg-GAN/README.md

 ## Architecture of Stackelberg GAN

 Stackelberg GAN is a general framework which can be built on top of all variants of standard GANs.
-The key idea is to apply multiple generators (followers) which team up to play against the discriminator (leader).
+The key idea is to apply multiple generators which team up to play against the discriminator.

 <p align="center">
     <img src="Stackelberg GAN/images/architecture.png" width="600"\>